aayush-bhardwaj/FlashCard/React/README.md

 So, now we have the Application ready using react and Node.js .
 Great.

-In the coming appliation we will create the same application using Readux architecture and also talk about what we were missing in the present code.
+In the coming application we will create the same application using Readux architecture and also talk about what we were missing in the present code.

+Plus, we will also enhance our code to have features -

+1. View the Front and back of a FlashCard
+2. Edit, Delete , View each Flashcard.

 Cheers!